JSON Toolkit 2.0.0

 JSONObject (std::initializer_list< typename Container::value_type > values)

-auto operator< (const JSONObject< Key, Value > &) const noexcept -> bool
+auto operator< (const JSONObject< Key, Value, Hash > &other) const noexcept -> bool

-auto operator> (const JSONObject< Key, Value > &other) const noexcept -> bool
+auto operator> (const JSONObject< Key, Value, Hash > &other) const noexcept -> bool

-auto operator!= (const JSONObject< Key, Value > &other) const noexcept -> bool
+auto operator!= (const JSONObject< Key, Value, Hash > &other) const noexcept -> bool

 auto begin () const noexcept -> const_iterator